schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 ## Link the sandbox

 This sandbox pattern only works if we can execute the schematic locally against another local application.
-The link schematic script will create a symlink to your global package directory under the `package.json['name']` value.
+The `link:schematic` script will create a symlink to your global package directory under the `package.json['name']` value.
 Then we’ll `cd` into the sandbox and link to that package name.
-Now, whenever that package is requested in the sandbox it will execute the code one directory up in `./src`.
+Now, whenever that package is requested inside the sandbox it will execute the code one directory up in `./src`.
 Once you run the schematic against the sandbox, you can view this “linking” by looking in the sandbox’s `node_modules` under to schematic package name.

 ```json
 "link:schematic": "yarn link && cd sandbox && yarn link schematic-collection"